Originally published 8 February 2012… The sentiment remains the same… If not worse.

-- Second, trading is an exceedingly “learnable” skill.
-No matter who you are or what your background, we are certain there is something in your life that you once considered insurmountable…riding a bike, driving a car, public speaking, managing a team… that you now consider a mindless activity.
-At The Art of Simple Trading we contend that ALL trading strategies with successful, long-term track records are, at their core, simple.
-As a result, we emphasize simple, logical approaches to short-term trading, the mechanics of which are, by definition, easy to grasp.
+- Second, trading is an exceedingly learnable SKILL.
+No matter who you are or what your background is, I’m certain there is something in your life that you once considered insurmountable…riding a bike, driving a car, public speaking, managing a team… that you now consider a mindless activity.
+I contend that ALL trading strategies with successful, long-term track records are, at their core, simple.
+As a result, I emphasize simple, logical approaches to short-term trading, the mechanics of which are, by definition, easy to grasp.
 Thus, the strategies will become second nature with sufficient practice.

 - Finally, as any current (or former) resident of South Florida will tell you, the best time to develop an emergency or “backup” plan is BEFORE its needed.
-We know of several traders (including ourselves) who began developing their trading approach and style while working with a corporate employment safety net.
-Because of the fractal nature of markets, starting with swing trading and moving to day trading is a natural progression requiring only an increase in Emotional Capital.
+I know of several traders (including myself) who began developing their trading approach and style while working with a corporate employment safety net.
+Because of the fractal nature of markets, starting with swing trading and moving to day trading is a natural progression requiring only an increase in Emotional Capital™.